-When you choose your student loans, you might face the choice between fixed and variable interest rates.
-While the lowest interest rate available is important, how the interest rates work also matters.
+When you get a student loan, you might face the choice between fixed and variable interest rates.
+While the lowest interest rate available is important, whether or not your interest rate might change down the road also matters.

 Fixed interest rates don’t change, while variable interest rates fluctuate.
 The right choice depends on the type of borrower you are, your future income and what you can reasonably afford to repay.
 Here’s the breakdown of variable versus fixed interest rates for student loans.

 Fixed vs. variable student loans: Which is best?

 Here are a few scenarios to consider when determining when to choose a fixed or variable student loan.